-The only firm with telecom, real estate and legal experts all under one roof
+Our firm has telecom and real estate experts all under one roof

 Simply put, what another property owner may have been paid doesn’t determine the value of your cell-tower lease.
-Vertical Consultants achieved an average of a 322% immediate increase in rents for its clients and it was not because we used Market Rent.
+In 2021, Vertical Consultants achieved an average of a 304% immediate increase in rents for its clients and it was not because we used Market Rent.

 Why?
 Every cell tower lease has an individual value and as well has a different impact on every individual property.

 If you doubt that relying on Market Rent figures is the wrong way to negotiate your cell-tower lease, look at the revenue and profit garnered by the companies that owned the majority of North America cell towers in 2013.

 The largest companies averaged almost $3.0 billion in annual revenue.
 More impressive is the gross profit margin on this revenue was approximately 74%.

 How can a cell-tower company achieve such profit?
 It’s a simple formula that has been used since the beginning of time: knowing a lot more than the other guy.

 This doesn’t mean that property owners are good at what they do, but at its core and especially when it comes to value, a cell-tower lease is not a real estate deal, it’s a telecom one.
 The cell-tower companies understand that and so should you.